paradigma-cl/unbreakableID/README.md

 Software applications built with the Stacks blockchain (Bitcoin L2) integrated, give users control over their digital identities, assets, and data.
 Unlike most cloud-based apps, they are "decentralized" since they do not depend on any centralized platform, server, or database to function.
 Rather, they use the Stacks blockchain to authenticate users and facilitate read and write requests for them without any single point of failure or trust.

 The name registry is built with a smart contract that was deployed and runs on the Stacks Blockchain, a Bitcoin L2 Blockchain.
 The provable smart contract is written in Clarity-smart contract language [24], a safe, decidable language.
 The contract links the STX address and the name, domain, and namespace according to the rules about fees and expiry.
 The BNS contract version 1 was deployed at a Stacks Blockchain transaction.
 [25]
 A BNS contract version 2 was deployed on September 2024 [26].
-Additionaly to the basic functionality, it offers features for decentralized name management, marketplace integration, and supports both open and managed namespaces [27].
+Additionally to the basic functionality, it offers features for decentralized name management, and marketplace integration, and supports both open and managed namespaces [27].

 #### 2.2.3 Decentralized Name or ID
 This kind of name can be called Decentralized ID or Decentralized Name.
 It uses cryptography, digital wallets, and related technologies to enable multiple entities to produce credentials and empower individuals to manage their data.